asunboi/proving-ground/documents/lab_notebook.md

 I want to calculate the logfc between the control group "Assign" = NT_0 and any other assign groups in a subclass specific manner. eg. only compare CT_SUB to CT_SUB between NT_0 and Bcl11b_0.

+Created a notebook visualize_storm_output to look at the results for both state and perturbench results.

 # Nov 19